When are the train strikes in November 2022?

 Will any trains run?

 Yes.
-On the first two strike days – Thursday 3 and Saturday 5 – around one in five trains is likely to run.
+The maximum strike effort is on the first strike day , Saturday 5 November, when around one in five trains is likely to run despite the stoppage by staff working for the train operators as well as Network Rail.

-On Monday 7 November, when only Network Rail staff are striking, a higher percentage may operate.
+On Monday 7 and Wednesday 9 November, when only Network Rail staff are striking, a higher percentage may operate.

 But large swathes of Great Britain with no rail services at all because of the absence of Network Rail signallers.

-Early trains the day after each strike will be cancelled, with around 75 per cent of services likely to run on Friday 4, Sunday 6 and Tuesday 8 November.
+Early trains the day after each strike will be cancelled, with around 75 per cent of services likely to run on Sunday 6 , Tuesday 8 and Thursday 10 November.

 Trains that do run are likely to be busy, because many people who had hoped to travel on strike-hit days will be seeking to rearrange their travel.

-The RMT union has coordinated the Network Rail strike with industrial action in separate disputes involving members working for London Underground and London Overground.
-The aim is to bring as much as possible of the capital to a standstill.
+Industrial action in separate disputes involving members working for London Underground and London Overground will affect people travelling in the capital on 10 November.

 Will Eurostar be affected?